Kings Point, New York: Landmarks

 Kings Point is the home of the United States Merchant Marine Academy and its maritime museum, the American Merchant Marine Museum.

 There is also a lighthouse known as the Kings Point Light.
-This is a private building which is owned and operated by the United States Merchant Marine Academy.
-It is the lighthouse on top of the chapel that shines as a way to bring wayfaring sailors back home from at sea and students back from Long Island Sound, also known as the "Play Pen."
+This is a private building owned and operated by the United States Merchant Marine Academy.
+The lighthouse atop the chapel shines to bring wayfaring sailors home from sea and students back from Long Island Sound, also known as the "Play Pen".